Frequently Asked Questions and Answers on the Key Leadership Competencies (2005)

 - Do all departments/agencies need to implement the KLC profile (2005)?

-Competencies are skills, abilities and characteristics that an employee applies in performing his/her work and that are observable as behaviours or actions.
+Competencies are skills, abilities and characteristics that an employee applies in performing their work and that are observable as behaviours or actions.

-The profile contains a model with four competencies: Values and Ethics, Strategic Thinking, Engagement and Management Excellence.
+The 2005 Key Leadership Competencies profile contains a model with four competencies: Values and Ethics, Strategic Thinking, Engagement and Management Excellence.
 Specific effective behaviours are identified for each competency for each level in the profile, and generic ineffective behaviours for each competency.